Lyrics/lyrics-database/README.md

 # Lyrics

 Here you can read and add song lyrics.
-Check out the documentation [here](https://docs.contour.so/Lyrics/lyrics).

 ### What this project is contributing to the world